 And I was going to be shut down.

-I emailed Sarah, my miracle worker.
+I emailed the person who takes care of my technical blog stuff.
 She listened to me swear.
 She swore with me.
 She shook her head when she heard what happened and she told me how to fix it.

 I had to change hosting companies.

-Sarah recommended A Small Orange and after emailing back and forth a bit (they’re quick and responsive) we had a plan.
+A Small Orange was recommended to me, and after emailing back and forth a bit (they’re quick and responsive) we had a plan.

 Day 7.
 After a few heated phone calls, Host Gator logged into my WordPress blog, changed the password on me, and kicked me out.